masagrator/SaltyNX-Tool/README.md

 To manage functions of this SaltyNX fork https://github.com/masagrator/SaltyNX

+To use only in Applet mode.
+Title replacement mode in 99.9% of cases will block function responsible for checking if SaltyNX is alive.

 # How to use cheats in Atmosphere

 Cheats loaded by Atmosphere when game is booting are crashing OS.
 To avoid it I added to SaltyNX-Tool function for renaming cheats folders in Atmosphere/titles and in Atmosphere/contents.